stepweaver/silent-auction/README.md

 **What emails are sent:**

-- **Bid Confirmation**: Sent immediately when a bid is placed (includes bid amount and link to item)
+- **Bid Confirmation** (Opt-in only): Sent only for a user's initial bid on each item (not subsequent bids on the same item).
+Users must explicitly opt-in through their dashboard to receive these emails.
+Includes bid amount and link to item.
-- **Winner Notification**: Sent when auction closes to the winning bidder (includes payment/pickup instructions)
+- **Winner Notification** (Required): Sent automatically when auction closes to the winning bidder.
+Includes payment/pickup instructions.
+Cannot be opted out of.
+- **Email Verification** (Required): Sent during registration to verify email addresses and prevent fraud.
+Cannot be opted out of.
+- **Security Alerts** (Required): Sent if a user's alias is accessed from a new device or location.
+Cannot be opted out of.
 - **Admin Winners List**: Sent to all admins (configured in `ADMIN_EMAILS`) when auction closes, containing a list of all winners with names, emails, and winning bid amounts

+**Opt-In System Details:**

+- Bid confirmation emails are **disabled by default** and require explicit opt-in
+- Users can enable/disable bid confirmations at any time through their dashboard (avatar/profile page)
+- Only initial bids on each item trigger confirmation emails (not every bid)
+- Winner notifications and other essential emails are sent automatically and cannot be opted out of
+- The system monitors opt-in rates and can alert administrators if rates exceed 50%

 ## Keep-Alive Setup